Vadims06/isiswatcher/README.md

 # IS-IS Topology Watcher
 IS-IS Watcher is a monitoring tool of IS-IS topology changes for network engineers.
-It works via passively listening to IS-IS control plane messages through a specially established IS-IS adjacency between IS-IS Watcher and one of the network device.
+It works via passively listening to IS-IS control plane messages through either a specially established IS-IS adjacency (GRE mode) or by receiving BGP-LS updates from a network router (BGP-LS mode).
 The tool logs IS-IS events and/or export by Logstash to **Elastic Stack (ELK)**, **Zabbix**, **WebHooks** and **Topolograph** monitoring dashboard for keeping the history of events, alerting, instant notification.
 By encapsulating the solution's elements in containers, it becomes exceptionally quick to start.
-The only thing is needed to configure manually is GRE tunnel setup on the Linux host.

-> [!NOTE]
-> Upvote in [issues/1](https://github.com/Vadims06/isiswatcher/issues/1) if you
-> are interested in tracking IS-IS topology changes via BGP-LS.

 ## IS-IS Watcher detects the following network events:
 * IS-IS neighbor adjacency Up/Down